1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Information regarding children who meet the criteria outlined at the beginning of this procedure must be transferred between health trusts in a timely and appropriate manner.
 If a child is on a Child Protection Plan, or there is a relevant court order, or they are on a child in need plan, the records or information should be transferred directly to the office of the designated/named professional in the relevant trust.

-The responsible worker/trust/department in the Receiving Authority should be notified at the earliest opportunity by telephone of the family's move.
+The responsible worker/trust/department in the Receiving Authority should be notified at the earliest opportunity of the family's move.
 Colleagues in other agencies and health trusts who have contact with the family should be informed of the move and given up to date information.
 Practitioners from the Originating Authority may be asked to provide a report or attend a Transfer Conference, this should be discussed, and an agreement reached regarding a response that best meets the needs of the child/family.

 In all other circumstances, information should be shared following normal information-sharing agreements.